pepopowitz/self-sabotage-your-docs/src/index.md

 - The internet has lots of duplicate content.

-- Whether it’s malicious duplication
+- some is malicious duplication
   - like something scraped and uncredited

+- but most is perfectly altruistic
-  - or perfectly altruistic syndication to reach broader audiences.
+  - syndication to reach broader audiences.
+  - or product pages existing in multiple categories

-- But you don’t see pure duplication in Google’s search results.
+- You don’t see pure duplication in Google’s search results, though

 -->